 When I have more things to do in the morning I can get up 30 minutes earlier than usual to get a head-start and avoid getting late

 There are many ways to restructure thinking such as trying to talk compassionately to oneself, just like you would with a friend with a similar problem.
 It takes some time to develop practice in adapting your thinking style but continued practice can help in looking at failures as a partial success instead of calling them a complete fiasco, or focusing on solving the problem at hand instead of running out of energy and resources by blaming oneself or others.

 In conclusion, cognitive restructuring is one of the most successful strategies in modern day cognitive therapy.
 The simple steps highlighted in this article are at the heart of the restructuring process and can be adjusted according to individual needs.
-This practice has proven to be successful with issues of mood, anxiety, stress, etc. Getting professional help and supervision can enable one to master the art of restructuring thought patterns to gain maximum benefits.
+This practice has proven to be successful with issues of mood, anxiety, stress, etc. Getting professional help through online psychologist and supervision can enable one to master the art of restructuring thought patterns to gain maximum benefits.